renatomarinho/laravel-page-speed/README.md

     <img width="400" src="https://raw.githubusercontent.com/renatomarinho/laravel-page-speed/master/art/logo.png" alt="Laravel Page Speed logo" />
 </p>

+**This is a temporary fork until Laravel 11 support is added to the original package.
+The original repository is well maintained & this package would be discarded once the support is added to the original one.
+So please don't use this unless utmost necessity.**

 <p align="center">
 <a href="https://travis-ci.org/renatomarinho/laravel-page-speed"><img src="https://travis-ci.org/renatomarinho/laravel-page-speed.svg?branch=master" alt="Build Status"></a>
 <a href="https://packagist.org/packages/renatomarinho/laravel-page-speed"><img src="https://poser.pugx.org/renatomarinho/laravel-page-speed/version" alt="Latest Stable Version"></a>